AXIS D1110 Video Decoder 4K

 Cybersecurity

-Signed firmware
+Signed OS

-Signed firmware is implemented by the software vendor signing the firmware image with a private key.
-When a firmware has this signature attached to it, a device will validate the firmware before accepting to install it.
-If the device detects that the firmware integrity is compromised, the firmware upgrade will be rejected.
+Signed OS is implemented by the software vendor signing the AXIS OS image with a private key.
+When the signature is attached to the operating system, the device will validate the software before installing it.
+If the device detects that the integrity of the software is compromised, the AXIS OS upgrade will be rejected.

 Secure boot

 Secure boot is a boot process that consists of an unbroken chain of cryptographically validated software, starting in immutable memory (boot ROM).
-Being based on the use of signed firmware, secure boot ensures that a device can boot only with authorized firmware.
+Being based on the use of signed OS, secure boot ensures that a device can boot only with authorized software.

 Axis Edge Vault